PELLITORY OF THE WALL

 17th Aug 2007, Whatstandwell, Cromford & High Peak Railway.
 Photo: © RWD

-It takes root in cracks in walls.
+It takes root in cracks in walls, this one with cement pointing.

 17th Aug 2007, Whatstandwell, Cromford & High Peak Railway.
 Photo: © RWD